-4.1 Resource consent for the full removal of the groyne was granted on 12 March 2012.
-Conditions of the consent stipulated that the groyne had to be removed in full before August.

-- 4.2 Staff awarded a short-form contract to Taylors Contracting.
+- 4.1 Resource consent for the full removal of the groyne was granted on 12 March 2012.
+Conditions of the consent stipulated that the groyne had to be removed in full before the end of August. - 4.2 Staff awarded a short-form contract to Taylors Contracting.
 Taylors are currently locating a work site on the spit in conjunction with the Department of Conservation.
 Philip Drummond is the Engineer's representative to the Contract. - 4.3 A variation was sought on the resource consent to allow refuelling to occur on the spit to minimise the movement of machinery either along the spit and the costs of barging the machinery across the harbour.
 This was granted on 19 June 2012.
-This would save money and cause less damage to the spit - 4.4 The physical work on the removal of the groyne began on 25 June 2012.
-The contractors experienced delays because of the previous poor weather conditions. - 4.5 To date, the exposed parts of the groyne have been successfully removed.
-The contractors are experiencing some difficulties in reaching the parts of the land-based groyne which are covered in sand.
-This is due to water filling the excavated areas in the tidal zones.
+This would save money and cause less damage to the spit. - 4.4 The physical work on the removal of the groyne began on 25 June 2012.
+The contractors have experienced delays because of the poor weather conditions. - 4.5 To date, the exposed parts of the groyne have been successfully removed. - 4.6 As of 10 August 2012, the only remaining section of groyne to be removed is a short 90 metre section which is underwater and sand.
+The weather at the end of July and the beginning of August have made it very difficult for any further progress to remove the remaining section.
+The presence of oil drums and old fertiliser sacks, plus another ground cloth have been discovered by the contractors in the process of removing the groyne.
+This has added further complications to the removal of the remaining groyne under the water.
+The contractors believe that these articles were used for weighting down the groyne when it was installed.
+They have also found little evidence of the side sausages which were meant to be part of the original design.